25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 Try this quick and easy recipe

-16. Smoked Salmon Omelette
+16. Smoked Salmon Omelet

 Yes, you can eat smoked salmon during pregnancy as long as it’s well-cooked!

-17. Muesli and Yoghurt
+17. Muesli and Yogurt

 18. Poached Eggs on Toast with Mushrooms, Spinach and Tomato